Skip to content

 Recommended For

-Canadian iGaming operators wanting one pay-by-bank contract.
+• Canadian iGaming operators wanting one pay-by-bank contract.
 Canadian iGaming and sports betting operators that want a single contract covering Interac, Instant Bank Transfer, INSTADEBIT and iDebit.
-Most Canadian-facing cashiers run all four — historically operators stitched them together via multiple vendors.
+Most Canadian-facing cashiers run all four, and operators historically stitched them together via multiple vendors.
 Paramount Commerce was the original aggregator and is still the largest by volume.
-The 2024 INSTADEBIT phase-out announcement is partly a rationalization of the stack: Instant Bank Transfer (PayDirect) replaces INSTADEBIT as the strategic flagship, and the same API covers it.
+The 2024 INSTADEBIT phase-out announcement is partly a rationalization of the stack, since Instant Bank Transfer (PayDirect) replaces INSTADEBIT as the strategic flagship and the same API covers it.

-Crypto exchanges needing Canadian fiat on-ramp.
+• Crypto exchanges needing Canadian fiat on-ramp.
 Operators that need real mass payouts in CAD.
-The product handles per-payout values up to CAD 100,000 and auto-routes amounts above CAD 25,000 from Interac to EFT — that's a genuinely automated decision the merchant doesn't have to manage.
+The product handles per-payout values up to CAD 100,000 and auto-routes amounts above CAD 25,000 from Interac to EFT, an automated decision the merchant does not have to manage.
 Combined with the Real-Time Rail readiness (RTR direct participation in progress thanks to Payments Canada membership), this is the most mature mass-payout setup in Canadian pay-by-bank.

 Not Recommended For

-Operators outside Canada.
+• Operators outside Canada.
 Anything not aimed at the Canadian market.
 Settlement is CAD only and the consumer-facing rails depend on Canadian banking infrastructure.
 European operators should look at Trustly for open banking, Brite for Northern European same-day settlement, or Inpay for cross-border payouts.
-LATAM needs AstroPay or PayRetailers.
-Global card stacks need Nuvei, Worldpay or Adyen.
-Paramount is a Canada specialist, not a global PSP.
+LATAM needs AstroPay or PayRetailers, and global card stacks need Nuvei, Worldpay or Adyen.
+Paramount is a Canada specialist rather than a global PSP.

-Crypto-first platforms wanting direct crypto rails.
+• Crypto-first platforms wanting direct crypto rails.
 Crypto-first platforms.
-There is no direct crypto on/off-ramp inside Paramount itself — the MoonPay partnership runs in the other direction (Paramount provides the fiat leg).
+There is no direct crypto on/off-ramp inside Paramount itself, since the MoonPay partnership runs in the other direction (Paramount provides the fiat leg).
 Operators wanting native crypto deposits and withdrawals need CoinsPaid (20+ coins, regulated EU), NOWPayments (350+ coins, lowest fees), BitPay (enterprise-grade) or CoinGate alongside Paramount.

-Brands needing card acquiring or e-wallets.
+• Brands needing card acquiring or e-wallets.
 Operators that want card acquiring, Apple Pay, Google Pay or PayPal under the same contract.
 Paramount does pay-by-bank and nothing else.
-Card acquiring needs Nuvei, Worldpay, Solidgate or Paysafe.
-Apple Pay and Google Pay come bundled with most card PSPs.
-PayPal needs a separate contract.
-The single-rail-family focus is honest but it means Paramount can only ever be one piece of a multi-provider cashier for brands that need cards.
+Card acquiring needs Nuvei, Worldpay, Adyen or Paysafe, Apple Pay and Google Pay come bundled with most card PSPs, and PayPal needs a separate contract.
+The single-rail-family focus is deliberate, but it means Paramount can only ever be one piece of a multi-provider cashier for brands that need cards.

-Plug-and-play SoftSwiss or EveryMatrix shops.
+• Plug-and-play SoftSwiss or EveryMatrix shops.
 SoftSwiss or EveryMatrix shops that want plug-and-play.
-There is no native Paramount Commerce connector on either platform — operators on those stacks either build the REST API integration directly or front Paramount through an orchestrator like BridgerPay or Corefy.
-PayRetailers ships a SoftSwiss connector, Nuvei has 6+ pre-built iGaming platform connectors.
-Developer overhead is lower elsewhere.
+There is no native Paramount Commerce connector on either platform, so operators on those stacks either build the REST API integration directly or front Paramount through an orchestrator like BridgerPay or Corefy.
+PayRetailers ships a SoftSwiss connector and Nuvei has 6+ pre-built iGaming platform connectors, so developer overhead is lower elsewhere.

 Geographic Coverage